Indian Head Park, IL 60525-4353

 Mathematics/Physics major, Illinois Institute Of Technology, Chicago, IL, at age 15

 University Of Chicago High School at age 14

 See Flipbook Version

-Multimedia Hardware Experience (currently or formerly installed)
+Multimedia Hardware Experience (currently or formerly installed - in 1997)

 Miro DC-1 MJPEG Video Adapter, AT&T (Truevision) VDA and ICB (1986-93), Creative Labs Video Blaster, Truevision Targa+, ComputerEyes RT & other, VGA -> NTSC converters (various), Creative Labs AWE64 Gold & the SoundBlaster family, Panasonic A/B roll SVHS video system with WJMX-50 switcher and AG-1970 decks, various scanners.